joomla-framework/http/docs/v1-to-v2-update.md

 ### Factory class methods no longer static

 The methods of the `HttpFactory` class are no longer static.
 Users must now instantiate the factory class to access its methods.

+### cacert.pem no longer included

+The HTTP package no longer includes a cacert.pem file.
+The file packaged with the `composer/ca-bundle` package is used instead per its logic.